quonic/SpyPlayer/README.md

 ## Features

-This is a work in progress, and is not yet feature complete.
+This is a work in progress.

+I'm adding features as I go, so if you want something that isn't there, please create a pull request.
+I use this daily and I add feautres when I encounter a need for them.

+If you want a feature that isn't there, please create a pull request or open an issue and I'll see what I can do.

 - [x] Plays audio files - only tested on mp3 files
 - [x] Play, pause, stop, next, previous